-t the end of last week's Parsha, Yosef demanded that Binyamin stay behind in Egypt as his slave.
+At the end of last week's Parsha, Yosef demanded that Binyamin stay behind in Egypt as his slave.
 This week's Parsha starts off with Yehudah begging Yosef to let Binyamin go back to his father in Canaan since Yaakov was so hesitant to send Binyamin in the first place being he was his only remaining son from Rachel.
 Yehudah explained to Yosef that he took personal responsibility for Binyamin that he would return safe and sound and requested that he stay as a slave instead of Binyamin.
 At this point, Yosef couldn't hold up the act any longer.
 He asked all the Egyptians to leave the room, and he revealed himself to his brothers.
 "I am Yosef.
 Is my father still alive?"
 Yosef asked.
-He then comforted them, and asked them not to be upset or blame each other about selling him as a slave.
-Yosef told his brothers to go back to Canaan and bring Yaakov and the rest of their families back to Egypt where Yosef would give them food until the famine ends.
-The brothers went back to Canaan loaded with tons of Yaakov's family the abundant county gifts from Paroh and Yosef.
+He then comforted them, and asked them not to be upset Yaakov got a promise from Hashem or blame each other about selling him not to worry, that Hashem will make of as a slave.
+Yosef told his brothers to go him a great nation and He would go back to Canaan and bring Yaakov and down with them to Egypt and bring the rest of their families back to Egypt them up again.
+Joseph gathers the where Yosef would give them food un- wealth of Egypt by selling food and til the famine ends.
+The brothers went seed during the famine.
+Paroh gives back to Canaan loaded with tons of Yaakov's family the abundant county gifts from Paroh and Yosef.
 They told of Goshen to settle.